The best places to live in Florence

-Expats will find that the areas and suburbs in Florence cater to all types of people, from students who crave the hustle and bustle of the inner city to families who prefer the peace and quiet of further-out suburbs.
-Each area has a different feel and expats should be sure to spend some time exploring the different options before making a firm decision on where to live.
+Even though Florence is a relatively small city, expats will find that the areas and suburbs in Florence cater to all types of people.
+There are options for students who crave the hustle and bustle of the inner city and for families who prefer the peace and quiet of further-out suburbs.
+Each area has a different feel and expats should be sure to spend some time exploring the different options when looking for accommodation, before making a firm decision on where to live.

 Areas for young and single expats in Florence

 San Marco is to the north of the Centro Storico and is a mostly residential area that extends to Piazza Indipendenza and Piazza Libertà.
 The area gets congested with tourists but has a good selection of shops and restaurants, and the university botanical gardens provide some reprieve.
 Public transport in the area is good, but San Marco isn’t well suited to private vehicles.

 The residents of this trendy area are a mix of expats, students and artists.
 Its lively piazza is lined with restaurants and it houses several museums and public gardens.
 Its narrow streets are lined with shops, but they aren’t easy to navigate by car, so most residents walk, cycle or use buses.

 Santa Croce hosts the Sant’Ambrogio Market – one of the best places to buy local produce in the city.
 It’s centrally located but tourists passing through are there mostly to visit the Santa Croce church, and the rest of the area is residential.
 There are plenty of restaurants and bars in the area and because it isn't too touristy, Santa Croce has an authentic Italian feel to it.
 Still, there are always people out and about, which makes the area feel safe even at night, and there is a vibey nightlife atmosphere with lots of music.
 For this reason, however, expats who prefer quieter areas may not opt for Santa Croce.